 We continue cycling along the river to the famous West Lake for a cup of coffee or green tea while enjoying the magnificent sunset.
 Back on our bikes, we’ll return to the meeting point in Hanoi where your guide will be able to assist you in getting a taxi to your hotel.

-Inclusions: Local English speaking guide, entrance fees as indicated, transportation as indicated, snack (coffee/tea/fruits on the way)
+Inclusions: Local English speaking guide, entrance fees as indicated, bike hire, transportation as indicated, snack (coffee/tea/fruits on the way)

 Exclusions: Items of a personal nature, tips / gratuities for drivers or guide.